 10 Email Tips for Better Trade Show Marketing

-Spending that large of a piece of the corporate budget requires very careful control and nurturing.
-Thus, it’s critical to be sure you promote your trade show appearances in order to gain as much as possible from each trade show appearance.
+Spending a large piece of the corporate budget requires very careful control and nurturing.
+Thus, it’s critical to be sure you promote your trade show appearances to gain as much as possible from each trade show appearance.

 We’ve discussed other ways of promoting your trade show appearances; this post will review one of the least expensive tools – email marketing.
 Despite almost never-ending predictions that it’s dead, dying, or otherwise passé, email has instead become the single most ubiquitous communications media in the world.